japila-books/apache-spark-internals/docs/configuration-properties.md

 * [[spark.shuffle.manager-tungsten-sort]] `tungsten-sort`

-Used when `SparkEnv` object is requested to xref:core:SparkEnv.adoc#create[create a "base" SparkEnv for a driver or an executor]
+Used when `SparkEnv` object is requested to core:SparkEnv.md#create[create a "base" SparkEnv for a driver or an executor]

 == [[spark.shuffle.mapOutput.dispatcher.numThreads]] spark.shuffle.mapOutput.dispatcher.numThreads